discrete-notes/discrete-notes.github.io/_posts/2019-02-15-simulation-4.md

 Then we are left with 5 possible sums as factors in $P_u$:
 $(M), (O), (P), (M+O), (P+0)$.

-Now it seems that we cannot get much more our the properties, so let's try a simplifications step.
+Now it seems that we cannot get much more out of our properties, so let's try a simplification step.

 ### (Tentative) Simplification step

-So now, if we can map $(M+O)$ and $P+0$ to a label, and still match the language, then we are done, and we can conclude like in the [previous post](./simulation-3).
+If we can map $(M+O)$ and $P+0$ to a simple label, and still match the language, then we are done, and we can conclude like in the [previous post](./simulation-3).
 But this is not going to happen.